Handcrafted Custom Made Wooden Furniture Starts Here

 With the increasing global trend towards a more artisanal, hand crafted and natural lifestyle, it’s hardly surprising that we are thriving.

-Our exquisitely handmade wooden custom-made furniture has found homes around the country – and the world.
+Our exquisitely hand and custom-made wooden furniture have found their way into lodges, homes and corporate spaces around the country and around the world.
 From residences in KwaZulu Natal and offices in Cape Town, to homes in Komatipoort and game lodges in Zambia, and as far afield as Australia.

 The reasons are obvious.
-Apart from each item being exquisitely and immaculately handcrafted, our ethos also appeals to most.
+Apart from each item being exquisitely and immaculately handcrafted out of sustainable hardwoods, our ethos also appeals to most.

 We waste no part of the timber we use, throw nothing away, and believe in telling the story of the tree through the wood.
 If there’s a knot or a variation in grain, we don’t cut it out.
 That flash of red in the grain, for instance, shows the tree might have been stressed by a big drought.
 Or it could perhaps be a result of strong wind compression, and it’s part of the history of the tree.
 It adds to the appeal, it’s part of its story.

 We were founded a dozen years ago by local wood fanatic Ian Perry, who studied at the University of Stellenbosch, boasts a BSC Forestry (Wood Science) cum laude, and more recently has become an award winning furniture designer through the DTI National Furniture Design Competition.

 One of the key reasons for Homewood’s inception was his passion for nature and his discovery that 90% of a tree is often deemed as unusable wood in furniture production.
 This being due to natural imperfections in the grain or wood itself.
 Determined to celebrate the natural beauty of indigenous wood, he set out to create furniture that embraces these imperfections as unique pieces of art that carry a story.

-The respect and love for the wood used in each piece of furniture is a value that is passed on to our 80 staff, all employed from the Lidgetton area in the KwaZulu Natal Midlands, and to our customers.
+The respect and love for the wood used in each piece of luxury furniture is a value that is passed on to our 80 staff, all employed from the Lidgetton area in the KwaZulu Natal Midlands, and to our customers.